rolfmadsen/python_pyqt6_experiment/README.md

 ## Overview

-This PyQt application, "Database Analysis Tool," is designed for the University of Copenhagen's PRKU System Analysis.
+This PyQt application, "Database Analysis Tool," is designed for System Analysis.
 It allows users to select specific systems and perform data processing tasks related to system relationships and object interactions.

 ## Features